 - Work in the right environment: manuscript editing requires you to focus, so it’s preferable that you work somewhere quiet where no one will be disturbing you.
 Working at home in the lounge surrounded by 3 kids, 2 dogs and repeats of Jerry Springer is not ideal.

 - Read it and see how entertained you are: if you read a manuscript and are thoroughly engaged and entrained throughout, then at least this is a manuscript that doesn’t need major work doing to its plot.
 If, however, you find that you’re bored or confused, you’re going to have a major edit on your hands.Whatever is the case, it’s imperative that you read the whole manuscript through first before starting on the edit.
 You can make notes as you go along.

-Rather than start with the smaller things, start from the top down.
+- Edit the big bits first: rather than start with the smaller things, start from the top down.
 Go for the jugular right away by editing the title, the beginning and the end.
-Edit the amount of chapters as well as the tone.
+Edit the number of chapters as well as the tone.
 Get the story and the main plot right.

 - Move onto the smaller bits: the smaller issues include character names and minor details of the plot, such as sub-plots or minor characters.

 - Be ruthless: go back and read the manuscript again.
 If there is anything in there that just doesn’t fit, and that feels more like rambling completely independently of the plot, now is the time to get rid of it.
 If there are some chunky paragraphs that don’t move the story forward and appear too self-indulgent, consider deleting.

 - Edit the grammar: when manuscript editing, grammar is almost as important as the story itself, so you need to make sure that the grammar is absolutely spot-on.
 Moreover, you may learn more about how to revise my paper on our site.
 Naturally, this part of the editing process is going to take some time, and it’s going to take a lot of concentration.